Accredited HVAC Schools in Colorado

 - Location: Colorado Springs, CO

-Courses in the program include organizational communication & etiquette, fundamentals of electricity, basic gas furnaces and safety, heating fuels and combustion analysis, alternative heating systems, refrigeration theory and EPA certification, advanced refrigerations, residential air conditioning, commercial refrigeration, and duct design and blueprint reading, among others.
+Courses in the program include organizational communication & etiquette, fundamentals of electricity, basic gas furnaces and safety, heating fuels and combustion analysis, alternative heating systems, refrigeration theory & EPA certification, advanced refrigerations, residential air conditioning, commercial refrigeration, and duct design and blueprint reading, among others.

 Preparing students for entry-level employment in the HVAC industry, the program provides students with the confidence and know-how to succeed in a new career.
 They learn all about installing, maintaining, and repairing HVAC/R systems.